Ultrafast giant enhancement of second harmonic generation in a strongly correlated cobaltite: Static SHG of Yb114

-Yb114 is a mixed-valent insulator, belongs to Swedenborgites series with the formula \textit{R}BaCo$_{4}$O$_{7}$ (\textit{R}\,=\,Lanthanide, Ca) ~\cite{Yb114,CBCO1}.
-Its crystal structure features alternating layers of Kagomé and triangular lattices formed by CoO$_{4}$ tetrahedra (Fig.\,1a).
-At room temperature, the compound adopts an asymmetric trigonal structure with space group \textit{P31c}.
-The inherent polar distortions arise from the spontaneous displacements of the Co ions within CoO$_{4}$ tetrahedra, generating a net electric polarization oriented along the crystallographic \textit{c}-axis (point group \textit{C}$_{3V}$).
-In this system, the Co-3\textit{d} states dominate the electronic property within several electronvolts around the Fermi level.
-The strong interplay among 3\textit{d} electrons, geometric frustration, and structural distortion generates rich electronic and magnetic properties~\cite{Yb114,YBCO1,Ca1142,CBCO1}.
+The crystal structure of Yb114 features alternating Kagomé and triangular layers formed by CoO$_{4}$ tetrahedra (Fig.~\ref{fig:1}a).
+At room temperature, the compound adopts an asymmetric trigonal structure with space group $P31c$.
+The spontaneous polar distortions arise from displacements of Co ions within the CoO$_{4}$ tetrahedra, generating a net electric polarization along the crystallographic $c$-axis (point group $C_{3V}$).
+This polarization gives rise to an intrinsic second-order optical nonlinearity in the electric-dipole (ED) channel.

+Fig.~\ref{fig:1}b presents the optical conductivity of Yb114 (See Methods).
+The spectrum reveals an optical gap onset of approximately 0.6~eV.
+The broad spectral weight centered near 1.2~eV covers the excitations from the Co $3d$ to UHB states~\cite{Y2,Y1,YO}.
+At higher energies ($>$~2~eV), another broad transition corresponds to O $2p$-to-UHB charge transfer (CT).
+For the SHG process (Fig.~\ref{fig:1}b insert) with a fundamental wavelength of 800~nm (1.55~eV), the resulting SHG wavelength of 400~nm (3.10~eV) falls near the center of the CT transitions.

-In our experiment, high-quality single crystals of Yb114 were grown using BaO-CoO self-flux (See SI-I).
-The SHG measurements were performed on the naturally grown (2 -1 -2) plane using a near-normal incidence and reflectance geometry, as illustrated in Figure 1b.
-The rotational anisotropy second harmonic generation (RA-SHG) were operated in $P_{in}–P_{out}$ (PP) and $P_{in}–S_{out}$ (PS) configurations, as (2 -1 -2) surface is effectively rotated about the normal direction with generator and analyser set at 0$^{\circ}$ and 90$^{\circ}$ respectively (See SI-II).
-To avoid detecting the direct SHG signals from the pump laser itself, a non-collinear arrangement was employed for the pump and probe beams.
+SHG measurements were carried out on the naturally grown (2\,$\bar{1}$\,$\bar{2}$) plane of Yb114 sample under near-normal incidence in reflectance geometry, as illustrated in Fig.~\ref{fig:1}c.
+Rotational anisotropy second harmonic generation (RA-SHG) was performed in the \(P_{\text{in}}-P_{\text{out}}\) (PP) and \(P_{\text{in}}-S_{\text{out}}\) (PS) configurations.
+To avoid detecting direct SHG signals from the pump laser itself, a non-collinear arrangement was employed for the pump and probe beams.
+The measured static angular-dependent SHG patterns obey the canonical quadratic scaling as a function of the incident probe power (Fig.~\ref{fig:1}d).

-Figure 1c presents the baseline SHG measurements without optical pumping, demonstrating the SHG intensity follows a canonical quadratic scaling with incident probe intensity.
-Where, the SHG patterns (inset of Fig.\,1c) can be well described by a nonlinear susceptibility tensor, $\chi_{ijk}^{(2)}(2\omega)$, obeying the \textit{C}$_{3V}$ point group symmetry (See SI-III).

-Interestingly, the SHG intensity exhibits an ultrafast dramatic enhancement upon pumping.
-Figure 1d presents a typical time-resolved SHG (tr-SHG) spectra obtained under 800\,nm (1.55\,eV, 50\,fs) pump excitation.
-As shown, the SHG signal exhibits a sharp increase following the pump pulse with the response time short to be $\sim$\,200\,fs.
-Then the spectra undergo fast exponential decay with a time constant $\sim$\,350\,fs before entering a metastable state (See SI-IV).
-Any contribution arising from sum frequency generation with the pump beam can be discounted, since the SHG enhancement exists on timescales much longer than the temporal overlap of the pump and probe pulses (further confirmed by 1300\,nm pump, see the following context).